MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-apn-database-submission.md

 | Auth Protocol | Specifies the authentication protocol to be used for activating a Packet Data Protocol (PDP) context. | Optional | Possible values: <ul><li>**NONE** – No authentication protocol is required</li><li>**PAP** – PAP authentication is required.</li><li>**CHAP** – CHAP authentication is required.</li><li>**MsCHAPV2** –MSCHAPv2 is authentication is required.</li></ul> <p>This entry is only supported on Windows 8.1 and versions of Windows 10 before Windows 10, version 1703.</p> |
 | Compression | Specifies if compression will be used at the data link for header and data transfer. | Optional | Possible values: <ul><li>**ENABLE** – Compression is enabled</li><li>**DISABLE** – Compression is not enabled</li></ul> <p>This entry is only supported on Windows 8.1 and versions of Windows 10 before Windows 10, version 1703.</p> |

-### COSA only
+## Desktop COSA-only settings

-The following entries apply to COSA only.
+The following entries apply to desktop COSA only.
 These entries will be used if you are targeting Windows 10, version 1703 and later.

 | Entry name | Description | Optional or required | Notes | Supported Windows versions |
 | --- | --- | --- | --- | --- |